liuh886/open-phrasebank/README.md

 ```

 - This lib provides open accessible phrasebank, which is a collection of frequent phrases that can be used for e.g. auto-complement function of IDE (This lib does not provide IDE or auto-complete function but ready-for-used phrasebank)
-- This repository also contains features building a phrasebank from a given text or open corpus, so that the users can have personal phrasebank.
+- This repository also contains features building a phrasebank from a given text or open corpora, so that the users can have personal phrasebank.

 <!-- end quickstart -->